 Keeping your mind active

-Research has found that that regularly challenging your brain and staying mentally active can help protect our brain health as we age, lowering our risk of memory and thinking problems.
+Research has found that that regularly challenging your brain and staying mentally active can help protect your brain health as you age, lowering your risk of memory and thinking problems.

 Researchers think that mental activity helps to build your ‘cognitive reserve’.
 This is your brain’s ability to cope and keep working, even in the face of damage from diseases like Alzheimer’s.